linleyh/liberation-circuit/bin/readme.txt

 To build using do/redo (using the .do scripts by Nils Dagsson Moskopp):

-  To build Liberation Circuit on any Unix-like OS like GNU/Linux, execute the “do” script in the “src” folder.
+  To build Liberation Circuit on any Unix-like OS like GNU/Linux, execute the “do” script.
   Note that “do” always compiles all source files; if you want to rebuild targets only when relevant source files have changed, you should use “redo” instead.
 A version of “redo” can be obtained from
   <http://news.dieweltistgarnichtso.net/bin/redo-sh.html> (written in